wagtail/outreachy/2023/Akujobi-Chiemezuo/README.md

 - **This [guide](https://opensource.guide/how-to-contribute/) on how to contribute**: I mean, it goes without saying 😄.
 - **StackOverflow's [guide](https://stackoverflow.com/help/how-to-ask) to asking good questions**: The article might seem specific to Stack Overflow, but it really gives a good template for asking questions that people would readily answer if they can.
 It also takes away frustration for anyone who would love to help, because it helps avoid a needless back and forth of asking more questions just to understand the initial question.

+## Blog posts

+Here are some of the blog posts I've written with regards my experiences with contributing to Wagtail:

+- My [first](https://dev.to/chiemezuo/setting-sail-with-a-cms-called-wagtail-34lb) blog post on Wagtail: Lessons I have learned.

 ## Tasks